TrueCloudLab/frostfs-s3-gw/docs/tree_service.md

 # Tree service

 To get objects' metadata and system information, the S3 GW makes requests to the Tree service.
-This is a service in NeoFS storage that keeps different information as a tree structure.
+This is a service in FrostFS storage that keeps different information as a tree structure.

 Each node keeps one of the types of data as a set of **key-value pairs**:
 * Bucket settings: lock configuration and versioning mode